 The exponential technologies driving supply chain innovation

 Big data matched with real-time predictive analytics is enabling large-scale scenario analysis to give COOs the power to conduct accurate demand forecasting, capacity planning, and advanced procurement with a focus on collaborative optimisation.
+Such breakthroughs in technology allow us to explore more possibilities and their implementations, & to help us in integrating the company.
+A utilisation analogous to that is that of EsRM, a system used to enhance the security of a company to a very significant extent.

 With the adoption of sensor technology in every facet of the supply chain and the availability of reliable all-time localisation through GPS, GSM and Galileo-based positioning gives COOs greater data regarding stock opening, temperature, humidity, and more, allowing greater optimisation of existing processes.